 The story is framed within the context of a military aviation adventure.
 Air Force Captain Patrick Hendry (Kenneth Tobey) and his aircrew are sent to the Arctic research station of Doctor Arthur Carrington (Robert Cornthwaite).
 A nearby magnetic disturbance leads them to the crash site of what appears to be a genuine, honest-to-Dixie flying saucer.
-The craft is accidentally destroyed, but the men recover the corpse of its occupant – an eight-foot, bald ‘Thing’ locked in a block of ice (James Arness).
-It doesn’t stay frozen for long, and when it goes missing and begins killing, the research station becomes a battlefield for survival.
-Hendry and his airmen do everything they can to contain or destroy it, but Dr. Carrington undermines Hendry’s efforts, and even begins growing new ‘Things’ in the lab’s greenhouse.
-The alien lifeform is so important, Carrington insists, that it’s their duty to protect it, even if it means sacrificing their lives.
+The craft is accidentally destroyed but the men recover the corpse of its occupant — an eight-foot, bald ‘Thing’ locked in a block of ice (James Arness).
+It doesn’t stay frozen for long, and when it goes missing and begins killing the research station becomes a battlefield for survival.
+Hendry and his airmen do everything they can to contain or destroy the alien but Dr. Carrington undermines Hendry’s efforts.
+He even begins growing new ‘Things’ in the lab’s greenhouse.
+The alien lifeform is so important, Carrington insists, that it’s their duty to protect it even if it means sacrificing their lives.
 One viewpoint must prevail if The Thing is to be defeated.

 Almost everyone loves The Thing from Another World.
-Hawks’ science fiction adventure has excitement, laughs, and suspense in a remote, claustrophobic location.
-The realism of scenes on the ice is impressive, and every opportunity for action is taken.
+Hawks’ science fiction adventure has excitement, laughs and suspense in a remote and claustrophobic location.
+The realism of scenes on the ice is impressive and every opportunity for action is taken.
 The movie is packed with dialogue — military banter, technical jargon, and a lot of decision making by Captain Hendry.
-In the warren of rooms and corridors, a homing device is used to track the Thing’s movements.
+In the warren of rooms and corridors a homing device is used to track the Thing’s movements.
 It demonstrates its intelligence by sabotaging the station’s heating system: the human defenders are forced to fight before they freeze to death.

 The terrific Winchester Pictures production plays out in confines that really look assembled from prefab sections hauled in by plane.
 The frequent icy breath of the actors reminds us that the cold up there is real.
-All of the areas appear to have full ceilings, and mud rooms insulate against the presumed subzero temperatures outside.
-Possibly as a joke to razz the military brass, a general’s office has big heat-losing windows (with quaint curtains), and an impractical doorway that opens directly to the outside: “Shut the door, it’s 30 below outside.”
+The rooms all appear to have full ceilings, and mud rooms insulate against the presumed sub-zero temperatures outside.
+Possibly as a joke to razz the military brass, a general’s office has big heat-losing windows (with quaint curtains), and an impractical doorway that opens directly to the elements: “Shut the door, it’s 30 below outside.”

 Howard Hawks had co-produced most of his own pictures since the silent days, but only recently had he been working independent of a strong studio mogul.
 He took a much bigger risk with Red River.
 Hawks’ Winchester Pictures experiment might be seen as an attempt to make popular pictures without expensive stars, relying on his name and storytelling prowess to win audiences.
 Although signed by Christian Nyby, The Thing is a Hawks picture through and through.
 The whole thing was planned and rehearsed by Hawks; in at least one photo from the set he’s seen working with his actors.
 One story says that editor Nyby needed a credit to join the Director’s Guild and Hawks helped him out.

-For Hawks’ commercial experiment his own name was given possessive billing and the Sci-fi thrills were to be the draw.
+For Hawks’ commercial experiment his own name was given possessive billing and Sci-fi thrills were to be the draw.
 Were any big stars approached?
 As the show was produced in concert with RKO, it’s possible that Hawks might have first considered RKO’s then-rising male lead Charles McGraw, he of the stern stare and gravely voice.
 The likable Kenneth Tobey might have had an inside track, having just performed an extended bit in Hawks’ I Was a Male War Bride.
 Tobey exuded positive military values.
 He had mainly played light support as military men and cops and his role here would lead to several less rewarding parts as monster-fighters.
-With the assured Tobey anchoring the show is a true ensemble, not the typical setup of The Star backed by a score of expendable supporting players.
+The assured Tobey anchors a true ensemble, not the typical setup of The Star backed by a score of expendable supporting players.
 A star would have insisted on stealing the juicy dialogue lines given players Douglas Spencer and Dewey Martin.
-The rejection of ‘star logic’ made the story less predictable for 1951 viewers — even Tobey’s leading player might become a victim of the bloodsucking carrot.
+The rejection of ‘star logic’ made the story less predictable for 1951 viewers — even Tobey’s leading man might become a victim of the bloodsucking carrot.

-Having bonded through their shared military experience, Captain Hendry’s Air Force fliers are a pleasant bunch.
+Having bonded through their shared military experience, Captain Hendry’s airmen are a pleasant bunch.
 James R. Young is the tough co-pilot.
 Robert Nichols, a smallish joker (he reads the magazine reference to flying saucers) has a big part in This Island Earth.
 William Self, the fellow who didn’t know the blanket was electric, became a major network television executive.
 Dewey Martin we all know from his starring turn in Hawks’ next ‘Winchester’ picture, The Big Sky.
 Scotty the reporter is the ubiquitous Douglas Spencer (This Island Earth, The Kentuckian).
-All of these guys get respect.
-Despite his nervousness, Scotty is established as a career frontline war correspondent.
+All of these guys earn our respect.
+Despite his nervousness Scotty is established as a career frontline war correspondent.
 Hawks and writer Lederer give him the film’s famous final line of dialogue.

 The arctic lab is a little community that needs solidarity to prevail in its death struggle with the unknown.
-When monsters are banging on the door, the soldiers know there’s no time to argue fine points of morality or philosophy.
-This makes The Thing an initial manifestation of the Cold War edict that demands that all citizens are either ‘with us, or against us’ against a perceived threat.
+When monsters are banging on the door the soldiers know there’s no time to argue fine points of morality or philosophy.
+This makes The Thing an initial manifestation of the Cold War edict that demands that all citizens are either ‘with us or against us’ against a perceived threat.
 ‘United We Stand’ yells the bumper sticker, but the real message is that there’s an unspoken ‘we’ out there with the authority to decide policy, and the job for the rest of us is to follow.
-There’s no room for dissenting Carringtons, no matter how sincere they are.
+There’s no room for dissenting Carringtons, no matter how sincere.
 This is War.

 A few film critics were offended by the way The Thing from Another World abandons the original story’s cerebral concept.
-Author Campbell Jr.’s alien is a shape-shifting horror that can duplicate other life forms, but the movie substitutes a simple Frankenstein-like bogey man.
-Instead of a philosophical search of a way to identify who was still human, and who is an alien, the movie makes do with a more conventional battle between a monster and our gun-toting heroes.
+Author Campbell Jr.’s alien is a shape-shifting horror that can duplicate other life forms, and the movie substitutes a simple Frankenstein-like bogey man.
+Instead of a philosophical search to define what is human and what is alien, the movie makes do with a more conventional battle between a monster and our gun-toting heroes.

 Some critics sensitive to Cold War politics didn’t like the show’s pro-military, anti-intellectual bias.
 As opposed to Kenneth Tobey’s warm and sentimental airmen, the scientists are calculating eggheads.
 The atom bomb is blamed on scientists, not generals or politicians.
 Robert Cornthwaite’s suave researcher doesn’t just go nuts; his own secretary Nikki (Margaret Sheridan) tells Hendry that “…he doesn’t think the way we do,” effectively condemning Carrington as a quasi- Enemy of Humanity.
 Carrington pronounces the obviously dangerous monster as ‘superior to Man in every way.’
 He makes a General Ripper– like speech about the beauty of asexual procreation.
 Knowledge is more important to Carrington than human lives or his own survival.